 Part 1 – Target Your Executive Resume for the Hidden Job Market

-Wouldn’t that help you know how to write your own resume, or work with a professional resume writer?
+That would help you write your own resume, or know with whom and how to work with a professional resume writer, right?

 Then, I’ll follow with: